ashufebkumar/Hello-world/README.md

 # Hello-world
 First Repository.
 Hello friends i am Ashutosh kumar new at GitHub.
-I like to make friends.
+I like to make friends.Hi